wolkenwelten/wolkenwelten-ts/README.md

 - [X] FPS controls
 - [X] Render multiple chunks at once
 - [X] Omit hidden faces from voxel meshes
+- [ ] Use indeces when rendering BlockMeshes
 - [ ] Greedy meshing
+- [ ] Only render BlockMesh sides that can be seen
+- [ ] Frustum culling
 - [ ] Compile the Rust meshgen to WASM and measure the performance difference

 ## Preview